singh-man/books/crackingTheCoding/13_java.md

 Please note that because virtually all the solutions in this book are implemented with Java, we have selected only a small number of questions for this chapter.
 Moreover, most of these questions deal with the"trivia" of the languages, since the rest of the book is filled with Java programming questions.

-13.1      Private Constructor: In terms of inheritance, what is the effect of keeping a constructor private?

-Hints:#404

-13.2     Return from Finally:  In Java, does the finally block get executed if we insert a return state­ ment inside the try block of a try-catch-finally?

-Hints:#409

-13.3    Final, etc.: What is the difference between final, finally, and finalize?

-Hints:#412

-13.4    Generics vs. Templates: Explain the difference between templates in C++ and generics in Java.

-Hints:#416, #425

-13.5    TreeMap, HashMap, LinkedHashMap: Explain the differences between TreeMap, HashMap, and LinkedHashMap.
-Provide an example of when each one would be best.

-Hints:#420, #424, #430, #454

-13.6     Object Reflection: Explain what object reflection is in Java and why it is useful.

-Hints:#435

-13.7 		Lambda Expressions: There is a class Country that  has methods  getContinent()   and getPopulation().
-Write a function int  getPopulation(List<Country> countries, String  continent) that computes the total population of a given continent, given a list of all countries and the name of a continent.

-Hints:#448, #467, #464

-13.8 		Lambda   Random:    Using   Lambda   expressions,   write   a    function    List<Integer> getRandomSubset(List<Integer>   list) that returns a random subset of arbitrary size.
-All subsets (including the empty set) should be equally likely to be chosen.

-Hints:#443, #450, #457....                 pa 439

-Additional Questions: Arrays and Strings (#1.3), Object-Oriented Design (#7.12), Threads and Locks (#15.3)

-Hints start on page 676.

 **13.1     Private Constructor:** In terms of inheritance, what is the effect of keeping a constructor private?